1nst4ll/mango-news/docs/frontend-ui.md

 An audit of the shadcn/ui components in `frontend/src/components/ui/` has been completed.
 The audited components include `button`, `card`, `chart`, `checkbox`, `dialog`, `dropdown-menu`, `input`, `label`, `popover`, `select`, `switch`, and `textarea`.
 A minor correction was made to `frontend/src/components/ui/chart.tsx` to use a path alias (`@/lib/utils`) for the `cn` utility function instead of a relative import.

-The `ModeToggle.tsx` component, which handles the theme switch, has been audited.
-It uses standard browser APIs and React hooks and is expected to work correctly in modern browsers, including Safari on iOS.
-However, it is recommended to manually test the theme switch functionality on an iOS device running Safari to confirm full compatibility.
+The `ModeToggle.tsx` component handles the theme switch.
+It is implemented as a simple button that toggles between light and dark mode on click.
+The icon displayed on the button indicates the theme that will be applied when clicked: a Moon icon is shown in light mode (to switch to dark mode), and a Sun icon is shown in dark mode (to switch to light mode).
+This implementation was chosen to address compatibility issues with the previous dropdown menu approach on iOS Safari.

 **Responsiveness:**